Flows#

 Validating a Flow#

-In the UI, you can validate a streaming flow by making changes to the flow and hitting the ‘Validate’ icon to validate the flow.
+In the UI, you can validate a streaming flow by making changes to the flow and clicking the Validate icon.

 Screenshot of the validate button.

-To validate a streaming flow via the SDK, you need to update a flow, and then call the StreamingFlow.validate() method.
-This will return a ValidationResult object.
-This object contains issues attribute that has a list of FlowValidationError instances if there are any errors.
+To validate a streaming flow via the SDK, first update the flow and then call the StreamingFlow.validate() method.
+This returns a ValidationResult object.
+This object contains an issues attribute with a list of FlowValidationError instances if there are any errors.

 >>> new_flow.add_stage('Trash')